EricTRA/erictra.github.io-src/content/tue-mar-8-2016.md

 people.
 And with that I'm not referring to project managers or IT directors but to people that work with the technology on a daily basis.
 The same people that will have to deal with the same project they were not involved with when the shit hits the fan.

+[Update March 14]
+Another stupidity pulled by the 'distinguished' new management.
+Providing unneeded SSH access to unknowledgable people on a box from which they have access to the staging environment for ALL products!
+Nice going!
+So much for security and nobody taking care of business as they should.
+I'm starting to feel ashamed to work or even be related to a company that allows such fuck ups.